CRFricke/Authorization.Core/docs/Install-UI-Package.md

 @inject UserManager<ApplicationUser> UserManager
 ```

-### Add a RenderSectionAsync statement to _Layout.cshtml
+### Add DataTables package references to _Layout.cshtml

+**_Note:_** _If your application uses the DataTables.net client side package and already has references for it,
+there is no need to add the statements described below; you can skip the section._

-The razor pages exposed by the UI package need to add stylesheet links in the `<head>` section of
+The razor pages exposed by the UI package make use of a client side package called DataTables.net.
+This package supports both Bootstrap 4 and 5.
+It requires references for the associated CSS and
+javascript files be added to the `_Layout.cshtml` file that exposes the UI package's razor pages.

+The UI package provides the required CSS and javascript files in the
+`~/_content/CRFricke.Authorization.Core.UI/lib/datatables` folder.
+The Bootstrap 4 files are located in the "bs4" folder, the Bootstrap 5 files in the "bs5" folder.

+Add a stylesheet link for `dataTables.min.css` from the appropriate folder ("bs5" in the example below)
+to the `<head>` section.
-_Layout.cshtml.
-Add the `RenderSectionAsync` statement, as shown below, to the end of the section:
+Also add a script reference for `dataTables.min.js` from the appropriate folder to the end of the `<body>`
+section.
+Both statements are shown below:

 ```html
 <!DOCTYPE html>